rajeevgopalakrishna/Solstice/README.md

 6. Denial-of-Service with Unexpected *revert*

 An attacker who controls the destination address of a payment can force the transaction to fail.
-Depending on the use of *send*+*require* or *transfer in the contract, this will cause a revert.
+Depending on the use of *send*+*require* or *transfer* in the contract, this will cause a revert.
 This vulnerability is described [here](https://consensys.github.io/smart-contract-best-practices/known_attacks/#dos-with-unexpected-revert).
 If the contract logic is not programmed defensively to consider this scenario (i.e. pull over push payments) then it will result in a denial-of-service attack.
 This analyser uses semantic heuristics to detect and warn about the use of *send* with *require* or *transfer*.

 7. Denial-of-Service with Unexpected *revert* in Loop

-This vulnerability is similar to the previous one but the presence of a loop indicates a greater likelihood of a denial-of-serivce attack because the revert will force the loop to terminate prematurely.
+This vulnerability is similar to the previous one but the presence of a loop indicates a greater likelihood of a denial-of-service attack because the revert will force the loop to terminate prematurely.
 The analyser detects loop semantics to warn the developer.

 8. External Contract Interactions